This article covers basic concepts of maven self. Lastly i described how to setup maven.

 Maven is not like Ant

-Because i’m was long time a Apache Ant user (and still i am) it’s important for me to emphasize some key differences in maven philosophy.
+For a long time i was an Apache Ant user it's important for me to emphasize some key differences in maven philosophy.

 - Pre-defined (non just project wide) build standards, with pre-defined default life cycles, directory layout and more.
 Can say maven has predefined assumptions how to build your project (I don't say that i like it in any sence)